ThomasSun001/ComputerStructure/README.md

-## ComputerStructure study following MIT 6.004 2019 Fall version
+# ComputerStructure

+This repository contains my study road and experience to the study of MIT6.004 course, the course version i'm following is 2019 fall version by Thomas